chilliard99/CEN3031/Sprint4.md

     - TestTwoPairCheck test for checking if an array of cards can be identified as having a two pair (2 pairs, each 2 cards of the same number but not same suit) within it.
     - TestThreeFourFullCheck test for checking if an array of cards can be identified as having 3 of a kind (3 cards of the same number but not same suit), 4 of a kind (all 4 cards of the same number but not same suit), or full house (one 1 pair and one 3 of a kind within a hand) within it.
 These tests were performed within the same testing function for easier comprehension.
     - TestFutureProbabilityFourOfKind test for checking if the future probability correctly returns for a hand containing only one three of a kind and nothing else.
+    - TestFutureProbabilityThreeOfKind test for checking if the future probability correctly returns for a hand containing only one One Pair and nothing else.
+    - TestFutureProbabilityTwoPair test for checking if the future probability correctly returns for a hand containing only one One Pair and nothing else.
+    - TestFutureProbabilityOnePair test for checking if the future probability correctly returns for a hand containing no pairs and nothing else.
     - Altered TestFutureHand test to accommodate GetHandArray function.

   - Hand: